-As a career-oriented college, Central Penn requires all traditional students to complete an internship.
+As a career-oriented college, Central Penn requires all students to complete a culminating learning experience in the form of an internship or capstone.
 Internships range in hours from 180 to 640 hours.
 Traditional students are eligible for internship upon completion of all coursework and should register for internship during their final term of classes.
 Online Traditional Students working in their field and with approval, may be granted an exception to complete a capstone in place of an internship.

 Continuing Education and online students complete a capstone course in place of the traditional internship.
 This can be done at both the associate and bachelor degree level.
 This course requires an extensive research project and paper related to the student's chosen career path.
-For further information on this process, see the Continuing Education Dean, Online Education Dean, the Lancaster Dean, or the Lehigh Valley Dean.
+Those who prefer the internship may do so.
+For further information on this process, see the Online and Continuing Education Dean, the Lancaster Dean, or the Lehigh Valley Dean.